putriromhadhoni98/Titanic_Classification/README.md

 # Titanic_Classification

-I try to solve titanic data from Kaggle with some various models.
+Using titanic data set from kaggle to create classification model whether the passenger survived or not